Reasonable Accommodations for Students with Executive Functioning Challenges

 - Who Qualifies?
 Students with ADHD, anxiety, or other documented executive functioning challenges may qualify for a 504 Plan.

-- How to Obtain a 504 Plan: Parents or guardians can request an evaluation from their child’s school or a pursue testing in their community.
+- How to Obtain a 504 Plan: Parents or guardians can request an evaluation from their child’s school or pursue testing in their community.
 The school will review medical or psychological documentation and determine eligibility.

 2. Individualized Education Programs (IEPs)